kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 So I created some dynamic stuff at the development level, then ran a command that told Jekyll to use the dynamic stuff to create a static site.
 Now kaidez.com does things that were once not possible unless a back-end database did a lot of heavy lifting at runtime.

-Here are some tasks that Jekyll runs when building the static site for production:
+Here are some of the tasks that Jekyll runs when building the static site for production:

 * it converts all the Markdown to HTML.
 * it uses pre-defined template/Liquid logic to display posts on the home page in a very specific, dynamic way (more on this in a future blog post).
 * it generates content for the site's four category-specific pages.
 * it builds an XML-powered RSS file for syndication.
+* it outputs both an HTML site map.
 * it places a short list of related posts at the end of each blog post.

 Ruby is a hard dependency for both Jekyll and Liquid so this site does use two Ruby-based plugins at the development level: one for generating a [search engine-friendly XML Sitemap,](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin/, "tutorial for creating an XML Sitemap for Jekyll") and one used in conjunction with [Lea Verou's](http://lea.verou.me/, "visit Lea Verou's personal web site") excellent [PrismJS syntax highlighter plugin](http://prismjs.com/, "review the PrismJS syntax highlighter plugin").
 But Jekyll really does the work of prepping this site's content for deployment.